 Supposedly, Jesse doesn't fit in.
 Ranchero's central character, played by Roger Gutierrez, is an aging country boy gone to seek his fortune in the concrete sprawl of Los Angeles.
 Director Richard Kaponas makes a big deal of pointing out Jesse's fish-out-of-water status.
-He's a guy who's lived his whole life on the same northern California cattle ranch where his Mexican-emigre father toiled for four decades.
-His childhood friend Tom (Brian Eric Johnson, who also wrote the screenplay) mocks him for his unusual sense of style, and the unsavory characters in his low-rent L.A. neighborhood stare at him as if he'd rolled into town on a tractor wearing overalls and a straw hat.
+He's a guy who has lived his whole life on the same northern California cattle ranch where his Mexican-emigre father toiled for four decades.
+His childhood friend Tom (Brian Eric Johnson, who also wrote the screenplay) mocks him for his unusual sense of style, and the unsavory characters in his low-rent L.A. neighborhood stare at him as if he rolled into town on a tractor wearing overalls and a straw hat.

 Except that the reality is there's little about Jesse that would make him an unusual sight in the city.
-His '50s-inspired wardrobe, meticulously maintained pompadour, Buddy Holly glasses, and tattoos give him an air of carefully considered rockabilly chic that make him an easy fit in the hipster hangouts where he eventually finds a regular bar stool.
-In fact he looks more in his element there than one suspects he ever would in the rural ranchlands outside Sacramento; on the surface, Jesse's arrival in L.A. seems more like a long-delayed homecoming than a menacing welcome to the jungle.
+His '50s-inspired wardrobe, meticulously maintained pompadour, Buddy Holly glasses and tattoos give him an air of carefully considered rockabilly chic that make him an easy fit in the hipster hangouts where he eventually finds a regular bar stool.
+In fact, he looks more in his element there than one suspects he ever would in the rural ranchlands outside Sacramento; on the surface, Jesse's arrival in L.A. seems more like a long-delayed homecoming than a menacing welcome to the jungle.